Hark, when the night is falling,

 I was in a primary grade on the night Sir Winston Churchill died.
 For our special school assembly next day, Mr. Thompson supplied a recording of Churchill’s war speech, “…Are you prepared?…”

-My postwar elementary school, Harold Bishop, was the smallest in our district in Surrey.
+My postwar elementary school, Harold Bishop, was the smallest in our district in the municipality of Surrey.
 We had a gymnasium, no lunch room, no locker room, and one crowded classroom for each grade.
 The year after Mr. Thompson we had Mr. Macintyre—who never mentioned Sparrows—a young man who matched the hipster images for that time: a goatee, a folk guitar and a Volkswagen van.
 When he met my parents he said he could tell I had many older siblings because of my vocabulary.

 The postwar suburb, where nearly all my classmate lived, was right beside the school to the northeast.
 Far away, southeast, was my home in the bush, surrounded by “grass, not a lawn” as Mr. Thompson put it.
-Since the Roman-style road-grid had been surveyed before WWI, I knew precisely how far I walked, east and south, home from school.
+Since the Roman-style road-grid had been surveyed by British sappers before WWI, I knew precisely how far I walked, east and south, home from school.
 A mile and a quarter.
 Over two kilometres, we would say today.
 For a wee boy, it took an hour.

 One day after school we changed our clothes in the classroom, putting on our blue shorts and white shirts, and roared off in the VW van to play soccer against River Dale.
 I forget the score; I was known for ranging farther up and down the field than anyone else: all that walking had made me stronger than the suburb kids.
 Our route back meant we passed… right by my house!
 “Hey,” said the kids, “we could let Sean off here!” …